 John Adams recognized some degree of separation of powers among the “modern Indians” …

 However, the defenders of this theory point to a passage from the work of John Adams.
-This was a three-volume work entitled “A Defense of the Constitutions of Government of the United States of America.”
+This is from a three-volume work entitled “A Defense of the Constitutions of Government of the United States of America.”
 These quotations come from the preface to Volume 1 of the work, written on the 1st of January 1787.
 In this preface, John Adams said that “It would have been much to the purpose, to have inserted a more accurate investigation of the form of government of the ancient Germans and modern Indians; in both, the existence of the three divisions of power is marked with a precision that excludes all controversy.
 The democratical branch, especially, is so determined, that the real sovereignty resided in the body of the people, and was exercised in the assembly of king, nobles, and commons together.
 These institutions really collected all authority into one centre of kings, nobles, and people.
 But, small as their numbers and narrow as their territories were, the consequence was confusion; each part believed it governed the whole; the chiefs thought they were sovereigns; the nobles believed the power to be in their hands; and the people flattered themselves that all depended upon them.
 Their purposes were well enough answered, without coming to an explanation, so long as they were few in number, and had no property; but when spread over large provinces of the Roman empire, now the great kingdoms of Europe, and grown populous and rich, they found the inconvenience of each not knowing its place.
 Kings, nobles, and people claimed the government in turn; and after all the turbulence, wars, and revolutions, which compose the history of Europe for so many ages, we find simple monarchies established everywhere.
 Whether the system will now become stationary, and last forever, by means of a few further improvements in monarchical government, we know not; or whether still further revolutions are to come.
 The most probable, or rather the only probable change, is the introduction of democratical branches into those governments.
 If the people should ever aim at more, they will defeat themselves; as they will, indeed, if they aim at this by any other than gentle means and by gradual advances, by improvements in general education, and by informing the public mind.”
 (Source: Preface to Volume 1 of the work)

 The Mahican and three “Mohawk Kings” who travelled to London in 1710